 No Products in Your Cart

 If you’re searching for a hardwood that blends elegance, durability, and workability, look no further than Afromosia.
 Afromosia (afrormosia) offers the luxury of Teak without the extreme price tag or scarcity.
 With its deep golden-brown tone, silky grain, and natural resistance to decay, Afromosia Lumber is favored by furniture makers, boatbuilders, and designers alike.
-Afromosia stands as one of the most balanced tropical hardwoods in the world — beautiful, strong, and sustainable.
+Afromosia stands as one of the most balanced tropical hardwoods in the world.
+Beautiful, strong, and sustainable.

 At The Knotty Lumber Co., we carry Afromosia Lumber for woodworkers who want the richness of exotic hardwoods with the timeless appeal of fine furniture-grade material.

 Afromosia (Pericopsis elata) is a tropical hardwood native to West and Central Africa, particularly Ghana, Cameroon, and the Congo Basin.
-It’s often called African Teak because of its similar colour, grain, and resistance to the elements — though it belongs to a different botanical family.
+It’s often called African Teak because of its similar colour, grain, and resistance to the elements, though it belongs to a different botanical family.

-Afromosia’s exceptional stability, smooth workability, and refined color make it a favorite substitute for Teak in both interior and exterior applications.
+Afromosia’s exceptional stability, smooth workability, and refined colour make it a favorite substitute for Teak in both interior and exterior applications.
 Its subtle shimmer and fine texture elevate any piece from ordinary to artful.

 Over time, Afromosia darkens slightly to a richer amber tone, developing a patina that rivals genuine Teak.

-Afromosia is a pleasure to work with — dense enough for strength, yet forgiving under the tool.
+Afromosia is a pleasure to work with.
+Dense enough for strength, yet forgiving under the tool.
 Its smooth texture and dimensional stability make it ideal for precision joinery and clean finishes.

 Unlike Teak, Afromosia contains less natural oil, which makes it easier to glue and finish without losing its durability or weather resistance.